 In a newly built innovation hub on Johannesburg’s trendiest block, 20 young scientists from eight different countries stare intently at their computers in a hackathon unlike any other.
 The code they’re trying to crack isn’t the password of a high-ranking official or executive’s email.
 Their cause is much more noble: they’re trying to figure out how to beat the deadly, drug-resistant malaria that has become a global scourge.

 The hackers are working to understand why a strain of malaria in southeast Asia is developing a resistance to artemisinin-based drugs—so far the most successful treatment for the disease that killed 438,000 people in 2015, with 90% of them in Africa, according to the World Health Organization (WHO).
 In an effort to come up with a new treatment combination, the hackers are studying the genomic makeup of this malaria strain.
-They’re all gathered in IBM’s new research lab in Johannesburg (the second on the continent after the Nairobi lab built in 2013) in the University of the Witwatersrand’s new Tshimologong innovation precinct in Johannesburg’s now trendy inner-city.“Imagine the impact that maps of the world have had on the ability of humans.
-Something equally magical is happening in biology.”
+They’re all gathered in IBM’s new research lab in Johannesburg (the second on the continent after the Nairobi lab built in 2013) in the University of the Witwatersrand’s new Tshimologong innovation precinct in Johannesburg’s now trendy inner-city.

 It’s just one of the ways data—from both inside and outside the body—and IBM’s cognitive computing system Watson, are being leveraged to cure illnesses and lift the burden of disease in Africa.
 At a recent five-day hackathon, medical researchers from around the world joined forces to work through data mapping solutions to malaria.
 Other more long term research projects are also using data to treat diseases like cancer and tuberculosis.